microsoft/azure-health-data-services-toolkit/samples/EventGridChannel/README.md

 If you are using Visual Studio, you can setup configuration via secrets without using the command line.

- 1. Right-click on the BlobChannelSample solution in the Solution Explorer and choose "Manage User Secrets".
+ 1. Right-click on the EventGridChannelSample solution in the Solution Explorer and choose "Manage User Secrets".
  2. An editor for `secrets.json` will open.
 Paste the below inside of this file.

 ```json